vjarchie/ProcrastiBuster/README.md

    - Click "Load unpacked"
    - Select the extension directory

-3. **Start Using**:
+3. **Start Busting Procrastination**:
-   - Click the extension icon in your toolbar
+   - Click the ProcrastiBuster icon in your toolbar
    - Select your preferred font and click "Apply Font"
-   - Use the timer widget on any webpage
+   - Start timing your reading sessions and watch your productivity soar!

 ## How to Use